YOYOisNO1/VIS/README.md

 # VIS

-This replication package contains the adversarial attack pre-trained model, GA-guided model reduction, and source code for training.
+This replication package contains the adversarial example generation for nine target models (three pre-trained models of code and three downstream tasks).
+It includes Surrogate Model Generation via robustness-guided knowledge distillation, and attacking the code models.

 ## Environment configuration

-GraphCodeBERT need a parser to extract data flows from the source code, please go to `./parser` to compile the parser first.
+GraphCodeBERT needs a parser to extract data flows from the source code.
+Please go to `./parser` to compile the parser first.
 Pls run:
 ```
 cd parser
 bash build.sh